matthias-straub/Filtering-Multi-DNS-Forwarder/README.md

 Dependencies
 ----------------------------

-This DNS forwarder requires lua and luasocket installed.
+This DNS forwarder requires lua5.1 and lua-socket installed.
 It runs light weight even on small OpenWRT routers.

 INSTALL
 ---------------------

 Run the service with "lua dnsfilter.lua &"
-You can test it with: "nslookup www.google.com 127.0.0.1#5553"
+You can test it with:
+"nslookup www.google.com 127.0.0.1#5553" on OpenWRT
+or "nslookup -port=5553 www.google.com 127.0.0.1" on Linux

 Point to this forwarder in your dnsmasq config like this: